ducalex/retro-go/NETPLAY.md

 # Emulation synchronization Game Boy/Game Gear

-It will likely be the similar as above but, instead of odroid_gamepad_state_t, serial registers will be exchanged through odroid_netplay_sync().
+It will likely be the similar as above but, instead of gamepad_state_t, serial registers will be exchanged through odroid_netplay_sync().
 Though at the moment Game Gear is very low priority and was never requested.

 # State exchange